Cellularity of KLR and weighted KLRW algebras via crystals

 \subsection{Pulling strings and jumping dots}

 Note that the relations \autoref{Eq:RecollectionDotCrossing}--\autoref{Eq:RecollectionReidemeisterIII} come in mirrored pairs, where the roles of the solid and ghost strings.
 We use this as follows:

-\begin{Definition} Up to scalars, the set of relations is invariant under reflecting diagrams in their vertical axis and, in some circumstances, swapping the roles of solid and ghost strings (in the sense of \autoref{Eq:RecollectionPartner} below).
-Many of the relations we will use have this type of duality, which we call \emph{partner relations}. \end{Definition}
+\begin{Notation} Up to scalars, the set of relations is invariant under reflecting diagrams in their vertical axis and, in some circumstances, swapping the roles of solid and ghost strings (in the sense of \autoref{Eq:RecollectionPartner} below).
+Many of the relations we will use have this type of duality, which we call \emph{partner relations}. \end{Notation}

 Related diagrams appearing in a pair of partner relations can have different scalars.
 Nevertheless, as we will see, we use the symmetry in the partner relations to reduce the number of relations that we need to consider.